 Instructions

-- For the glaze whisk together chili sauce, apple juice, 2 tablespoons apple butter, vinegar, and dry mustard.
-Remove 1/3 cup and set both bowls of glazes aside.
+- For the glaze, whisk together chili sauce, apple juice, 2 tablespoons apple butter, vinegar, and dry mustard.
+Remove ⅓ cup and set both bowls of glazes aside.½ cup bottled chili sauce, 2 tablespoons apple juice (may also substitute water), 2 tablespoons apple butter, 1 teaspoon dry mustard, 1 ½ tablespoon apple cider vinegar

-- In a large bowl lightly whisk egg and then add 1/4 cup apple butter, shredded apple, beef bouillon, minced onion, garlic, salt, pepper, and oats.
+- In a large bowl lightly whisk the egg and then add ¼ cup apple butter, shredded apple, beef bouillon, minced onion, garlic, salt, pepper, and oats.
 Mix well.
 Add ground pork and mix with wooden spoon or hands until well incorporated.
-Shape into loaf and place on broiler pan, or in loaf pan.
-Pour the larger amount of glaze over the loaf (keeping the 1/3 cup still set aside).
+Shape into loaf and place on the prepared pan.
+Pour the larger amount of glaze over the loaf and spread evenly.
+Reserve the ⅓ cup glaze for later.1 egg, ¼ cup apple butter, ½ cup shredded apple, 2 teaspoons instant beef bouillon granules, 2 teaspoons dried minced onion, 1 teaspoon minced garlic, ½ teaspoon salt, ¼ teaspoon ground pepper, ⅔ cup quick-cooking oats, 1 pound ground pork

 No Apple Butter on hand.
 Any suggestions?